- Academic Affairs

 Avoid working alone whenever possible.

-For guidelines on the storage and disposal of hazardous wastes from laboratory operations refer to the Hazardous Material Management Guidelines and Instructions.
-Any questions concerning disposal of hazardous waste should be directed to EHS at (410) 706-7055.
+For guidelines on the storage and disposal of hazardous wastes from laboratory operations, refer to the Hazardous Chemical Waste Management Guidelines and Instructions.
+Any questions concerning disposal of hazardous waste should be directed to EHS at 410-706-7055.

 Identifying the specific hazard associated with a chemical greatly reduces chances of misuse by laboratory employees, new users, or visitors to the laboratory.
 At the very minimum, chemical containers should have labels that identify their contents and the hazards associated with the use of the chemical.
 With respect to identifying containers, storage areas, and laboratory entrance ways, the following conditions entail hazard identification:

-- PIs/laboratory supervisors must ensure that labels on incoming containers of hazardous chemicals are not removed or defaced.
+- Principal investigators (PIs)/laboratory supervisors must ensure that labels on incoming containers of hazardous chemicals are not removed or defaced.
 If any part of the label is obscured or removed, that information must be replaced.
 Labels contain information on the identity of the chemical(s) in the container and the hazard identification of the chemical(s).
-It is recommended that incoming containers be labeled with the Pi's name and date of receipt.
+It is recommended that incoming containers be labeled with the PI's name and date of receipt.

 - PIs/laboratory supervisors must ensure that employees have access to SDSs.